 As of now, In this NEO vs Ethereum battle, you should still stick to Ethereum as it is more trusted and in the mainstream for quite some time and slowly begin to close the gap with Bitcoin, the grandfather.
 You should follow Ethereum news.

-But then again, you should keep a keen eye on NEO cryptocurrency news and stay updated with neo cryptocurrency prediction and price.
+But then again, you should keep a keen eye on NEO cryptocurrency news and stay updated with neo cryptocurrency predictions and prices.
 Who will become the new Bitcoin?
-NEO with its Smart Economy or the Ethereum with the pioneer vision.
+NEO with its Smart Economy or Ethereum with the pioneer vision.
 The choice is up to you and you alone!